drvinceknight/gtb/appendices/absorbing_markov_chains/main.md

    - Swap rows;
    - Scaling rows;
    - Adding scalar multiples of a row to another row.
-3. One the left hand side of the augmented matrix become $I$ the right hand side is $A^{-1}$.
+3. Once the left hand side of the augmented matrix become $I$ the right hand side is $A^{-1}$.

 ### Example: Compute the inverse of a 4 by 4 matrix